rocicorp/replicache/README.md

     TxNum   int

     // OK and FAIL are permanent.
 Replicache considers the request handled.
-    // See comments below to trigger retries.
+    // RETRY can only be used on the final mutation entry.
-    Result  string // "OK" | "FAIL"
+    Result  string // "OK" | "FAIL" | "RETRY"

     // Informational message.
 Saved to sync logs and printed to relevant client-side console.
     Message string